Coursera Website Redesign

 With Coursera’s strong mission to make learning more accessible on a global scale, it is equally important to consider how effectively students are learning on the platform.

-After conducting a competitive analysis to compare Coursera with three of its’ competitors, using the following four criteria:
+I conducted a competitive analysis to compare Coursera with three of its’ competitors, and focused on four main criteria, which were crucial for evaluating the user experience:

 Competitors